Fokker T.IV: Development and design

 In 1935, Fokker produced a developed version, the T-IVa, to supplement the existing T-IVs in Dutch service.
 Wright Cyclone radial engines replaced the Lorraine Dietriches, while the pilots were provided with an enclosed cockpit in a hump over the wing root, and enclosed nose and dorsal gun turrets were fitted.
 12 were built for the Dutch Naval Aviation Service, while the remaining T-IVs were rebuilt to the T-IVa standard.

 Operational history

 Deliveries of the original T.IV to the Dutch Naval Aviation Service in the Dutch East Indies started in 1927 and continued until 1930.
 The second batch of 12 TIVa aircraft was delivered to the East Indies from 1936 to 1938, and the original T.IVs were rebuilt as T.IVas.

 The T.IV proved to be a reliable and seaworthy aircraft, and continued in use for local patrols and air-sea rescue operations from the naval base at Soerabaja on Java until 1942, when the Japanese attacked the Dutch East Indies.
-All the remaining TIVs were destroyed during the Japanese invasion, either by Japanese bombing or scuttling.
+All the remaining T.IVs were destroyed during the Japanese invasion, either by Japanese bombing or scuttling.